A panel of women on a stage in front of a screen, with audience in the foreground of the image.

 Women in Engineering Network

-The Women in Engineering Network (WiN) is led by Professor Julie McCann, Faculty Ambassador for Women, and aims to promote a safe and supportive space within the Faculty of Engineering for female staff and PhD students to come together and expand their networks.
+The Women in Engineering Network (WiN) is led by Professor Catherine O'Sullivan, Associate Dean (EDI), and aims to promote a safe and supportive space within the Faculty of Engineering for female staff and PhD students to come together and expand their networks.

-WiN hosts termly events to hear from inspiring female engineers from inside and outside of Imperial College, targeted development opportunities and networking.
+WiN hosts events to hear from inspiring female engineers from inside and outside of Imperial College as well as offer targeted development opportunities and networking.
 In addition, WiN hosts an annual celebration for International Women in Engineering Day on or around 23 June each year.

 To hear about our events as soon as they are announced, sign up to the WiN mailing list.